 Additionally, each soil sample will be field-screened for the presence of organic vapors using a photoionization detector (PID).
-The PID will be calibrated daily in the field in accordance with the manufacturer's specification.
+The PID will be calibrated daily in the field in accordance with the manufacturer's specifications.
 The calibration of the PID will be checked periodically during the sampling day.
 PID readings will be recorded on the soil boring logs.

 One soil sample for laboratory analysis will be collected from each soil boring.
 The soil sample interval where the highest PID reading is detected will be submitted to the laboratory for chemical analysis.
-If organic vapors are not detected in a boring, a soil sample for laboratory analysis will be collected from immediately above the water table.
+If organic vapors are not detected in a boring, a soil sample for laboratory analysis will be collected from immediately above the water table, anticipated to be approximately 12 feet below ground surface (bgs).

-Soil samples will be collected and analyzed for VOCs using U.S. Environmental Protection Agency (EPA) SW-846 method 8260B, PAHs using EPA SW-846 method 8270SIM, and lead using EPA SW-846 method 6020B.
+Soil samples will be collected and analyzed for VOCs using EPA method 8260B, PAHs using EPA method 8270SIM, and lead using EPA method 6020B.
 All samples will be placed in laboratory-supplied containers, preserved as appropriate, stored on ice, sealed with signed and dated custody seals, and submitted under chain-of-custody procedures to Pace Analytical for analysis.